QuincyGrant/Baseball-Reference-Scraper/README.md

 # 2020-mlb-playoff-predict
-Scraping historic MLB data then estimating each team's probability of reaching the 2020 postseason
+Scraping historic MLB data then estimating each team's probability of reaching the 2020 postseason using Python